ML-Bioinfo-CEITEC/mirna_binding/README.md

 High-quality but low-throughput datasets are recurrent in biology, especially in case of complex protocols, e.g. CLASH.
 Our training strategy can be extended to those experiments and potentially leading to the identification of new and cryptic microRNA binding rules.

+## Usage

+Description of folders:

+- Data: databases used for the training process, and resulting models as well as predictions.
+- Notebook: contains the code used to pre-process ENCORI datasets into training and test sets.
+The notebook 'model_train_lock.ipyb' contains the pipeline for both normal and iterative training.

+The Colab button opens the notebook on Google Colab.

 ### Contact information